Lastorder-DC/The-Sims-2-Legacy-Collection-Fixer/README.md

 dxgi.dll

-- Using the **verfity integrity of game files** option in Steam or EA App will **revert** some of the fixes made by this installer.
+- Using the **verfity integrity of game files** option in Steam or the **repair** option in EA App will **revert** some of the fixes made by this installer.
 This happens because it detects the modified game files and replaces them with the vanilla ones.
-So if you use verfity integrity of game files you will then need to use this program again.
+This can be fixed by running the installer again.

  - TS2-Extender auto skips the intro.
 You can change this by editing the 'TS2Extender.ini' located in TSBin in the EP9 folder.